Learn about 15 Houseplants that Remove Formaldehyde as exposure to this toxic compound can cause a lot of health issues!

-Formaldehyde is a colorless gas, which is used in making building materials and pressed-wood products like particleboard, plywood, and fiberboard.
-You can also find it in adhesives and glues, paper product coatings and certain insulation materials.
-Other formaldehyde sources are cigarette smoke, emission from new plastic materials, carpet and fuel burning appliances.
+Formaldehyde is a colorless gas which is used in making building materials and pressed-wood products like particleboard, plywood, and fiberboard.
+You can also find it in adhesives and glues, paper product coatings, and certain insulation materials.
+Other formaldehyde sources are cigarette smoke, emissions from new plastic materials, new carpets, and fuel-burning appliances.

 1. Boston Fern

-The graceful Boston fern is a close relative of sword fern and looks similar.
+The graceful Boston fern is a close relative of sword fern and tops the list of the best plants to remove formaldehyde.
 However, the leaves are smaller and compact.
-Apart from formaldehyde, Boston fern also removes toluene and xylene from the surrounding air according to NASA clean air study.
+Apart from formaldehyde, Boston fern also removes toluene and xylene from the surrounding air, according to NASA clean air study.

 Container Varieties